Frequently Asked Questions

 IM4 is an application for all students (K-12) who are involved in intervention programming related to social, emotional, and behavioral challenges that serve as barriers to learning.
 The IM4 system has many ready-to-go interventions based on whether the student’s main problems of concern are due to a performance-deficit (won’t do or lack of will) and acquisition-deficit (can’t do or lack of skill).
 Each intervention is coupled with an automated implementation-facilitation function, such as a step-by-step outline of the active ingredients, customizability progress monitoring tool that can be tailored case-by-case, and fidelity checklist to track the degree to which the intervention is delivered as planned.
 Also, there is a function to add Ad Hoc interventions and simply use the IM4 as an automated implementation aid to do planning, PM, graphing, fidelity check and decision making.

-IM4 will integrate with the most common student data management systems that are in use by schools, such as Powerschool, Schoology, Infinite Campus, Skyward, eSchoolPlus.
+We can import student data from the most common student data management systems that are in use by schools, such as Powerschool, Schoology, Infinite Campus, Skyward, eSchoolPlus.

 No, there is currently not a trial version, however you can request a free consultation and demo to help determine if the web-based app will meet your site’s needs.
 This will allow you to essentially see and get a sense of all the features of IM4 that could help guide, manage and enhance intervention programming in your school.
+Send us an email at firstname.lastname@example.org to set up a demo today!

 1 site $599